mulka/ploverwiki/Supported-Hardware.md

 If you have a mechanical keyboard, it is likely your keys have a [Cherry MX stem](https://deskthority.net/wiki/Cherry_MX) and will work with custom keycaps.
 You can replace the existing keycaps on your keyboard with different keycaps, to improve the layout for stenoing.

 - [StenoToppers](https://cemrajc.github.io/stenotoppers/) is a 3D printed keycap set designed by Jason Cemra.
 It aligns the rows, raises the keys, and reduces the keycap tapering, slant and gap.
-A pre-release version of the the 3d model (.stl) files is available on Github.
+The 3d model (.stl) files are available on Github.
 If you have access to a 3D printer, you can download .stl files and print them for a negligible cost.
 Otherwise, you would need to use a 3D printing service.

   <img src="http://imgur.com/FRwXu8x.jpg" width="400">